DHS home page

 WG-5 Medicare Part B Buy-In

-To be eligible for Buy-In, the client must first be receiving or be eligible to enroll in Part A or Part B of Medicare.
-The following people are eligible for Part B. For Part A buy-in refer to QMB WG 4.
+To be eligible for buy-in, the client must first be receiving or be eligible to enroll in Part A or Part B of Medicare.
+The following people are eligible for Part B. For Part A buy-in refer to MSP WG 4.

 When Buy-In coverage begins: